 Published Date: May 23, 2017

-These views were expressed by Senator Osman Saifullah while presenting the outlines of ‘Shadow budget for the financial year 2017-18’ on behalf of Pakistan People’s Party Parliamentarians (PPPP) at Sustainable Development Policy Institute (SDPI) here on Monday.
+These views were expressed by Senator Osman Saifullah while presenting the outlines of ‘Shadow budget for the financial year 2017-18’ on behalf of Pakistan People’s Party (PPP) at the Sustainable Development Policy Institute (SDPI) on Monday.

-Senator Osman Saifullah termed it quite ironic that only 7pc of the borrowers were availing 93pc of loans.
-He said that the culture of examinations must be ended and voucher schemes should be introduced to enable people from the low-income groups to ensure quality education for their children.
+Senator Saifullah termed it quite ironic that only 7% of borrowers were availing 93% of loans.
+He said that the culture of examinations must be ended and voucher schemes should be introduced to enable people from low income groups to ensure quality education for their children.

-He said that if our government comes in power, we would introduce a health insurance scheme in the federal capital and then in the provinces as well.
-We will focus on a countrywide re-training, skill development and education scheme to upgrade skills of those unemployed for 2 years or longer.
+He said, "Our government, if it came to power, would introduce a health insurance scheme in the Federal Capital and then in the provinces.
+We will focus on countrywide re-training, skill development and education scheme to upgrade skills of those unemployed for 2 years or longer."